openshift/assisted-test-infra/GUIDE.md

 Procedure

-As `$USER` user with `sudo` privileges ,
+As `$USER` user with `sudo` privileges,

 1. Generate an SSH key if not already available (`ssh_key/key`)

         [$USER@assisted_installer ~]# ssh-keygen -t rsa -f ~/.ssh/id_rsa -P ''

-1. Install git and make on your CentOS assisted installer host if not already present
+1. Install git and make on your assisted installer host if not already present.
+Note that repositories should be already configured and available on your system.

         [$USER@assisted_installer ~]# dnf install -y make git